 Dianne Bown-Wilson was born in England, grew up in New Zealand and now lives in Dartmoor National Park.

-Despite this, in recent years her short stories have either won prizes or been placed in competitions including the Fish Prize, Exeter Writers, The Momaya Annual Review, Writing Magazine, Writers Forum, the Walter Swan Competition, Ink Tears, the HG Wells Prize, The Fresher Prize, Flash 500, the Yeovil Prize and Ellipsis Zine.
+She writes character-driven short stories many of which have either won prizes or been placed in competitions including the Fish Prize, The Momaya Annual Review, Writing Magazine, Writers Forum, Henshaw Press, the Walter Swan Competition, Ink Tears, the HG Wells Prize, The Fresher Prize, Flash 500, the Yeovil Prize and Ellipsis Zine.

 Her work has also been included in several anthologies.

-A collection of thirty-two of her successful stories, Instructions for Living and Other Stories was published in 2016.
-She is working on her first novel.
+Instructions for Living and Other Stories is a collection of thirty-two of her successful stories.
+She is currently working on her second collection and her first novel.